rachel-o-donnell/the-witchs-cauldron/README.md

 #12 - Wrong user showing in profile - I was calling User pk instead of Profile pk

+#13 - CSRF token missing error - needed to import and add request context to View AddSpell https://stackoverflow.com/questions/8321217/django-csrf-token-missing-or-incorrect

+#14 - Errors in views after deleteing status from model - forgot to remove ALL status calls/filters from views.py

 ### Remaining Bugs

 Like button not changing colour on home screen